Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Screenshot of pixel installation popup with Add code using a partner integration highlighted

-Connect and Verify Google Tag Manager Account
+Connect and Verify the Google Tag Manager Account

 Screenshot of first step in Google Tag Manager connection popup with Continue highlighted

 You will get another popup to choose the Google account that you want to authorize and connect to your pixel.
-Allow Facebook the prompted permissions, and on the next page click Finish Setup.

 Screenshot of third step in Google Tag Manager connection popup with account, container, and Finish Setup button highlighted

-And here in Google Tag Manager, we’ll see that the Facebook Pixel tag has already been created.
-The Workspace Changes in the upper-right corner are zero, which means the workspace has already been published.
+9. The Workspace Changes in the upper-right corner are zero, which means the workspace has already been published.

-So Facebook has come into Tag Manager, created the Tag, assigned a trigger, published a Container, and created a new version all in one step.
-We can see this new version by clicking the Versions tab in the topbar.
-Facebook has created a version two, although you’ll notice that it has no name.
+So Meta has come into Tag Manager, created the Tag, assigned a trigger, published a Container, and created a new version all in one step.

 Screenshot of versions in Google Tag Manager, with nameless version 2 highlighted

-This is another reason that I don’t really like the automatic installation method.
 It doesn’t give you much control or flexibility, and it auto-publishes a work-in-progress Container.
 This can cause confusion or complications later down the road, so be aware of it if you use this method.

-So that’s it—although the automatic installation method can be limiting, it’s definitely quick and easy.
+So that’s it—although the automatic installation method can be limiting, it’s quick and easy.
 By all means, if you’re short on time or if you only have a few tracking requirements, take advantage of how short and simple this process is.

-2. Manual Facebook Pixel Installation
+2. Manual Meta Pixel Installation

 Screenshot of pixel connection popup with manual installation option highlighted